 I was recently nominated by Angela from SUITCASE Travel Blog for the Outstanding Blogger Award.
 Heartfelt thanks, Angela!
 Like me, Angela is passionate about travel, exploration, meeting new people & learning new customs.
 I do hope you’ll show her some love by visiting her beautiful site!
-Angela’s Questions 1.
-How did you choose the nameContinue reading “Outstanding Blogger Award”
+Rules Provide a link to the original creator’s awardContinue reading “Outstanding Blogger Award”

 Gift-giving has been a popular custom for hundreds of years.
 Initially, small gifts to help the poor were given at this time of year across many religious traditions.
 Unfortunately, this compassionate practice that epitomized holiday spirit has been all but lost; somehow, receiving gifts has become more important than giving.

 Studies show that actions we imagine can seem real to our minds, “tricking” the brain into providing us benefits as if we were performing those actions.
 Many athletes utilize this technique, called visualization, to attain their specific goals.

 When historians pick up their pens to write the story of the 21st century, let them say that it was your generation who laid down the heavy burdens of hate at last and that peace finally triumphed over violence, aggression and war . . .
 So I say to you . . . brothers and sisters, let the spirit of peace and the power of everlasting love be your guide. ~US Representative John Lewis (recently deceased)

 All living creatures interact with wildflowers whether they know it or not.
 For 130 million years, wildflowers have blessed the earth with their amazing skill sets and stunning beauty . . .